 As an experienced prison operator, we work with customers and consortium partners to influence prison design based on international research, in order to achieve contemporary custodial services that contribute to community safety and reduce long-term recidivism.

-- In Asia Pacific, we have delivered justice services for more than 10 years and operate four correctional facilities in Western Australia, Queensland and Auckland.
+- In Asia Pacific, we have delivered justice services for more than 10 years and operate three correctional facilities in Western Australia, Queensland and Auckland.

 - We designed, built, commissioned, and now operate New Zealand’s newest prison, the 960 bed Kohuora Auckland South Corrections Facility procured by Public Private Partnership.